TimvanScherpenzeel/binpacker/README.md

 - `length` is the total length of the Binpacker file, including Header and all Chunks, in bytes.

-- A single JSON chunk header marked by `JSON` (uint32 chunkLength, uint32 chunkType)
+- A single JSON chunk header marked by `JSON` in ASCII (uint32 chunkLength, uint32 chunkType)

-The JSON chunk header has a field that marks the length of the JSON chunk and a type marked `JSON`.
+The JSON chunk header has a field that marks the length of the JSON chunk and a type marked `JSON` in ASCII.

 - A single JSON chunk (ubyte[] chunkData)

 The JSON chunk contains a stringified JSON description of the processed files: `name`, `bufferStart`, `bufferEnd` and `mimeType`.
 The difference between `bufferStart` and `bufferEnd` describe the length of the file.
 This length is used to extract the correct amount of bytes per file from the binary chunk that follows next.

-- A single binary chunk header marked by `BIN` (uint32 chunkLength, uint32 chunkType)
+- A single binary chunk header marked by `BIN` in ASCII (uint32 chunkLength, uint32 chunkType)

-The binary chunk header has a field that marks the length of the binary chunk and a type marked `BIN`.
+The binary chunk header has a field that marks the length of the binary chunk and a type marked `BIN` in ASCII.

 - A single binary chunk (ubyte[] chunkData)